gnodipac886/MatebookXPro-hackintosh/README.md

 - Brightness not working: download brightness slider from the App Store, it doesn't change the actual 		brightness, but it pleases the eye since it changes the white spot level or something along 		those lines. https://itunes.apple.com/us/app/brightness-slider/id456624497?mt=12
 - Sleep doesn't work: after waking from a sleep (closing the lid), your computer will wake and you will 	see a graphics glitch.
 This should be due to Coffeelake spoofing.
 We are trying to fix this.
-- Bluetooth: you will need a copy of 10.13.6's IOBluetoothFamily.kext and install it to S/L/E via 		kextbeast.

 # Updates